jerednel/markov-chain-attribution/readme.md

 # {'pro': 0, 'rem': 2, 'sem': 2}
 ```

-You can also access the transition matrix that of the state changes for your data.
+You can also access the removal effect matrix of the underlying result.

-The columns containing "minus" represent the removal affect transition matrix.

 ```python
 print(model['transition_matrix'])